hpdewilde/webik/README.md

 - Trivia game
 - Users can create questions
 - Profile page (here users can see stats about their performance)
+- Leaderboards (users can compare their performance to the performance of other users)
 - Users can change their password

 #### References: